KeyBridge/matlab_eHATA/README.md

 Version 1.0 release contains the following files and folders:

-README                                  - This file.
+- README.md: This file.

-ExtendedHata_PropLoss.m                 - The main function to compute the extended Hata propagation loss.
+- ExtendedHata_PropLoss.m: The main function to compute the extended Hata propagation loss.

 ExtendedHata_MedianBasicPropLoss.m 	- A function to compute median basic transmission loss.